-The E-car has landed in the world with a thump but, until there are some serious changes in the thinking of politicians, they cannot thrive in South Africa; there are in 2022 less than 1,000 pure battery electric vehicles.
+The E-car has landed in the world with a thump but, until there are some serious changes in the thinking of politicians, they will not thrive in South Africa; there are in 2022 less than 1,000 pure battery electric vehicles.

 The E-car has landed, the first as the "Daily Maverick’s number one of the best rides of 2019;" and the second, by good fortune in our own garage.
 However, the two vehicles are like chalk and cheese.
 One is top of the range and very expensive, and the other rather old but with a new lithium-ion battery.

 Now that the batteries have improved in leaps and bounds, E-cars are without a doubt, as certain as digital cameras, the future.
 Mind you, we said that about Kindle books too; paper backs and hard covers are still very much with us.